hazcb/lswebhomework3/README.md

 ```

-My name is:
+My name is: J

-I like to:
+I like to: drink wine

-I'm learning:
+I'm learning: dancing

 ```